caganseyrek/QuickTOC/README.md

 The previous version of the code is still present on the `lib/` folder.
 I do not recommend using it as it is not as flexible and extensible as the latest varsion but if you still want to use it, the code is still available.

-You can minify the legacy cSode if you like.
+You can minify the legacy code if you like.

 ```bash
 pnpm minify:legacy